JoseSK999/floresta-docs/src/ch06-00-utreexonode-in-depth.md

 impl<T, Chain> UtreexoNode<Chain, T>
 where
     T: 'static + Default + NodeContext,
-    WireError: From<<Chain as BlockchainInterface>::Error>,
+    Chain: ChainBackend + 'static,
-    Chain: BlockchainInterface + UpdatableChainstate + 'static,
+    WireError: From<Chain::Error>,
 {
 // ...
 ```

 In this implementation block, we also encounter a `WireError`, which serves as the unified error type for methods in `UtreexoNode`.
-It must implement the `From` trait to convert errors produced by the `Chain` backend via the `BlockchainInterface` trait.
+It must implement the `From` trait to convert errors produced by the `Chain` backend via the `BlockchainInterface` trait (i.e., the `Error` associated type of the trait).

 > The `WireError` type is defined in the _p2p_wire/error.rs_ file and is the primary error type in `floresta-wire`, alongside `PeerError`, located in _p2p_wire/peer.rs_.